Overview and Indications

 Most patients are usually able to go home one to three days after surgery.
 Patients will typically stay longer, approximately two to five days, if an anterior spinal surgery is also performed.
 Before patients go home, physical therapists and occupational therapists work with patients and instruct them on proper techniques of getting in and out of bed and walking independently.
 Patients are instructed to avoid bending at the waist, lifting more than five pounds, and twisting in the early postoperative period (first two to four weeks) to avoid a strain injury.
 Patients can gradually begin to bend, twist and lift after four to six weeks as the pain subsides and the back muscles get stronger.

-Patients are generally not required to wear a back brace after surgery.
 Some patients may be issued a soft or rigid lumbar corset that can provide additional lumbar support in the postoperative period, if necessary.